Transport for London drops mandatory face mask rule

 TfL said around 2.2-2.5 million weekday journeys are being made on the Tube, which is around 60 per cent of pre-pandemic levels.

-Bus ridership is now regular at around 4.5m journeys a day, about 75 per cent of pre-pandemic levels, it added.
+Bus ridership is now regularly at around 4.5m journeys a day, about 75 per cent of pre-pandemic levels, it added.

 It comes after Boris Johnson announced the end of all remaining Covid restrictions in the House of Commons on Monday.